Affective Drawing: enquiring into Place and a place

 04. Drawing from sketchbooks, mixed media; Tracing paper iterations; Detail from sketchbooks, mixed media.

-These filmic ventures revealed to me an empathetic tie and a sense of belonging with the specifics and time of this place, cementing “a person’s being-in-the-world.”[22]
-In this place, creative acts find their bearings, a critical voice and agency emerges.
+These filmic ventures revealed to me an empathetic tie and a sense of belonging with the specifics and time of this place, cementing “a person’s being-in-the-

 What do I see across the span of time